Futsch1/image-sieve/README.md

 ![Screenshot](doc/screenshot.png?raw=true "ImageSieve")

-ImageSieve aims to help in the process of sorting through images through images and videos taken with several devices and collect the images worth keeping in a folder structure suitable for archiving or to eliminate potential duplicates or irrelevant images from a folder structure.
+ImageSieve aims to help in the process of sorting through images and videos taken with several devices and collect the images worth keeping in a folder structure suitable for archiving or to eliminate potential duplicates or irrelevant images from a folder structure.

 ImageSieve also includes a mechanism to sort images according to user defined events based on their taken dates.
 The sorting progress is stored on a per-folder basis, so that it can be resumed later.
 Images can be analyzed for similarity either depending on the taken date or an image similarity algorithm.